Split Engine Logic

 engine_immediate_submittocore.odin.

-Now, our engine.odin file contains only the Engine related structures and the
+Now, our engine.odin file contains only the Engine related structures, the engine_run

-engine_begin procedure.
-Although the changes are minimal, this reorganization can help keep
+and engine_ui_definition procedures.
+Although the changes are minimal, this reorganization

-our project more manageable.
-Make sure to review the final codebase to see how the project is
+can help keep our project more manageable.
+Make sure to review the final codebase to see how